Flajt/decentproof-backend/README.md

 - helper
 - webhook
 - encryption_service
-- sign (currently not applicable)
+- sign

 More support for functions should be added in the future.
-**Important:** Nearly all currently available tests are *E2E* and require access to scaleway

 <br>

-**Note:** It's not planned to add teststing for originstamp related features due to the monthly limit of 5 free documents and to not clutter the blockchain.
+**Note:** It's not planned to add testing for originstamp related features due to the monthly limit of 5 free documents and to not clutter the blockchain.

-**Note2:** Currently tests which use the secret manager wipe all secrets after they are done, which needs to be resolved!

 ## Why so many packages?
 Yeah... about this: <br>